 The legal framework for the child safeguarding system in England includes:

-The Child Safeguarding Practice Review Panel publish data and key findings annually through its Annual Report, and issues updates regularly through its online newsletter and to sign up to receive the newsletter click here.
+The Child Safeguarding Practice Review Panel publish data and key findings annually through its Annual Reports (2018-2019 Annual Report; 2020 Annual Report), and issues updates regularly through its online newsletter.
+To sign up to receive the newsletter click here.

 To access the Learning from SCR e-learning course click here.